-These cannot be compared with most of the productions of Late Oyin Adejobi, a renowned dramatist of Osogbo who made use of his talent and experience but lacked formal training.
+These cannot be compared with most of the productions of the Late Oyin Adejobi, a renowned dramatist of Osogbo who made use of his talent and experience but lacked formal training.

 Training is a means of securing perfection in any discipline.
-It is the total involvement of the mind, soul and body of the trainee in any discipline.
+It is the total involvement of the mind, soul, and body of the trainee in any discipline.

-A training programme affords the trainee the competence to produce standard products for whatever he is trained.
+A training program affords the trainee the competence to produce standard products for whatever he is trained.
 Meaningful production in any literary genre either in writing or in practical presentation as in drama depends partly on the level of the artist’s training.

 A trained artist will not find himself/herself fidgeting when he/she is questioned on any of his works.
 Whatever he/she produces will be original.